AirlabRay/ikfast_example/README.md

 # ikfast_example
 Example for ikfast solver to euler fk and ik on python application

-build library(.so) for python by makefile
+Build library(.so) for python by Makefile

-command type:
+Command type on terminal:

   cd ikfast_example_master
   make